dhuss42/ft_irc/progress_maustel.md

     - must not have parameter:
         - i -> invite only channel
         - t -> restrictions of topic command to channel operators
-    - handle more than one mode change in a loop (also "+it" is possible instead of +i +t. if mode needs parameter, the first parameter will be the one for the first modechange) +k it -> sets passkey to "it"
+    - handle more than one mode change (also "+it" is possible instead of +i +t. if mode needs parameter, the first parameter will be the one for the first modechange) +k it -> sets passkey to "it"
         +ki t -> sets passkey to t and sets also inviteOnly